Written by Vivian Chen, Marketing & Communications Manager, EU SME Centre

 The growing demand of the Chinese consumers on imported dairy products provides many opportunities for European businesses.
 In 2015, the top three EU member states exporting dairy products to China by value were the Netherlands, Germany and Ireland.

 However, getting dairy products such as milk, infant formula, cheese, yogurt and ice cream to China requires a good understanding of the complete process, including Chinese regulations, importing procedure, labelling requirements and tariffs.

-The EU SME Centre’s guide Exporting Dairy Products to China will clarify the market access rules for your company.
+The EU SME Centre’s 2023 report China’s Dairy Sector will clarify the market access rules for your company.

 Dairy Products and Their Corresponding HS Codes

 |04.01||Milk and cream, not concentrated or containing added sugar or other sweetening products|

 |04.02||Milk and cream, concentrated or containing added sugar or other sweetening products (milk powder)|